courtneyjkeeler/grex-telescope.github.io/docs/software/gateware.md

 ### Packetization

-The last part of the gateware is packaing the channelized voltage data to send to the server.
+The last part of the gateware is packaging the channelized voltage data to send to the server.
 The way the CASPER 10 GbE block works is by accepting 64 bit words and appending them to a first-in-first-out (FIFO) buffer when a separate "tx_valid" signal is true.
 The issue here is that the clock for the 10 GbE core is external and fixed, independent of the FPGA clock.
 To make matters worse, it's slower than our FPGA clock of 250 MHz.
 So, if we clocked data in every cycle of the FPGA clock, this buffer would overflow.
 Not only that, but the data we have every FPGA clock cycle isn't 64 bits, it's 32 bits as we have both polarization's 8+8 bit complex channel value.

-So, a solution is to "transose" the data where every other clock cycle we create a 64 bit word of two channels worth of data.
-Therefore, we are clocking data in effectivley at 125 MHz, which is under the 10 GbE core clock and won't overflow.
+So, a solution is to "transpose" the data where every other clock cycle we create a 64 bit word of two channels worth of data.
+Therefore, we are clocking data in effectively at 125 MHz, which is under the 10 GbE core clock and won't overflow.

 After we clock in 1024 words (as each word is 2 channels and we have 2048 channels), we must set the "end of frame" flag high (coincident with the last valid word).
 This will then transmit a UDP packet to the configured server and repeat the cycle.